Ficool

 No one answered.

-We moved again, deeper into the pale woods, the trees bending unnaturally as if pulled by an unseen tide.
-With every step, the sensation inside me sharpened—like something trying to align, to settle into a shape it had been denied.
+We moved deeper into the pale woods, the trees bending unnaturally, their shadows curling like fingers around the path.
+With every step, the sensation inside me sharpened—something trying to align, to settle into a shape it had been denied.

 That was when I felt it.